goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 .
 """

 """

-BERT's Limitations According to XLNet

-The XLNet paper identifies two key limitations in BERT's pretraining approach:

-1. Independence Assumption

-**What it means:** When BERT predicts masked tokens, it assumes they are conditionally independent of each other given the unmasked tokens.

-**Concrete example:**
-Let's say we have the sentence "New York is a city" and BERT masks "New" and "York".
-BERT would predict:

-- p(New | is a city)
-- p(York | is a city)

-But it fails to model the joint dependency: p(New, York | is a city).
-BERT doesn't capture that "York" is much more likely to follow "New" than some other word.

-**Why it's a problem:** Natural language has high-order dependencies between words.
-When multiple tokens are masked in a sequence, BERT can't model how these tokens depend on each other.
-This limits its ability to capture the complex dependencies that exist in language.

-2. Pretrain-Finetune Discrepancy

-**What it means:** During pretraining, BERT uses artificial [MASK] tokens that never appear during finetuning on downstream tasks.

-**Concrete example:**

-- During pretraining: "The [MASK] is on the [MASK]" → BERT learns to predict masked tokens
-- During finetuning: "The cat is on the mat" → No masks are present

-**Why it's a problem:** This creates a mismatch between pretraining and finetuning.
-The model is trained to handle artificial [MASK] tokens but then must work with fully visible text during actual use.
-BERT attempts to mitigate this by sometimes replacing [MASK] with the original token (80% mask, 10% random word, 10% unchanged), but this is a partial solution that still creates a discrepancy.

-How XLNet Addresses These Limitations

 - **For the independence issue:** XLNet uses autoregressive factorization, which naturally models the joint probability using the product rule without independence assumptions.

 - **For the pretrain-finetune discrepancy:** XLNet doesn't rely on masking or corrupting the input at all.
 It trains on the original data directly but with different permutations of the factorization order.